Jeiwan/uniswapv3-book/content/docs/milestone_4/multi-pool-swaps.md

 depending on payer address:
 1. If payer is the current contract (this is so when making consecutive swaps), it transfers tokens to the next pool (the one that called this callback) from current contract's balance.
-1. If payer is a different address (the user that initiated the swap), it transfers tokens from user's balance–this is what we had before.
+1. If payer is a different address (the user that initiated the swap), it transfers tokens from user's balance.

 ## Updating Quoter Contract

-Quoter is another contract that needs to be updated because we want to use it to find output amounts in multi-pool swaps.
+Quoter is another contract that needs to be updated because we want to use it to also find output amounts in multi-pool swaps.
 Similarly to Manager, we'll have two variants of `quote` function: single-pool and multi-pool one.
 Let's look at the former first.